Maximise your Avios, air miles and hotel points

 News in brief:

-Virgin East Coast four day sale
+Virgin East Coast launches a four day sale

 Virgin East Coast is running a short sale until Thursday night.
 The discount is apparently a full 50% on all sale tickets, although the deals cannot be combined with any railcards you hold.